marinalf/cnc-azure-hub-vnet-er-redirect/README.md

 #### **<font color="lightblue">Description</font>**

-This is a sample terraform code to build networking and policies on Azure through [Cloud Network Controller](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/cloud-network-controller.html).
+This is a sample terraform code to build networking and policies on Azure through [Cloud Network Controller](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/cloud-network-controller.html) policy model.
 Some of the initial config and services are configured via GUI.

 #### **<font color="lightblue">High Level Steps</font>**